-1.2.5 Banks should not invest in Non-SLR securities of original maturity of less than one-year, other than Commercial Paper and Certificates of Deposits, which are covered under RBI guidelines.

-1.2.6 Banks should undertake usual due diligence in respect of investments in non-SLR securities.
+- 1.2.5 Banks should not invest in Non-SLR securities of original maturity of less than one-year, other than Commercial Paper and Certificates of Deposits and NCDs with original or initial maturity up to one year issued by corporates (including NBFCs)., which are covered under RBI guidelines.
+However, while investing in such NCDs banks should be guided by the extant prudential guidelines in force, ensure that the issuer has disclosed the purpose for which the NCDs are being issued in the disclosure document and such purposes are eligible for bank finance (refer to para 5 and 7 of Master Circular DBOD.BP.BC.No.
+20/21.04.172/2011-12 dated July 1, 2011 on Bank Finance to Non-Banking Financial Companies). - 1.2.6 Banks should undertake usual due diligence in respect of investments in non- SLR securities.
 Present RBI regulations preclude banks from extending credit facilities for certain purposes.
 Banks should ensure that such activities are not financed by way of funds raised through the non- SLR securities.